rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/README.md

 ## Code
 The analytical data set can be re-created using the [SAS code](https://github.com/rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/blob/master/NH_with_COVID_Data_Set_Creation_Public_Use.sas) in the repository.
 I recommend to run the code in **SAS 9.4** version.
 The data sets listed in the **Data Sources** section are required for re-creating the analytical data set.

-The table in the article was created using [Stata code](https://github.com/rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/blob/master/NH_with_COVID_Analysis_Public_Use.do) in the repository.
+The table and descriptive statistics in the article were created using the [Stata code](https://github.com/rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/blob/master/NH_with_COVID_Analysis_Public_Use.do) in the repository.

 ## Data Sources
   - Publicly available data from state governments and departments of public health reporting nursing homes with cases of COVID-19